Last Updated on

 This product features 12 vitamins and 13 minerals, including veggie favorites such as vitamin B12, biotin, magnesium, iron, and zinc.

 The manufacturers claim that this product will improve your energy, strength, and mood, most of which I found to be true.

 It's made to contain 12 vitamins and 13 minerals, so taking one pill a morning right after my breakfast, I can easily met the RDA amounts for all the important stuff and could eat what I liked the rest of the day.

 I didn’t notice myself turn into Popeye at the gym, but I was certainly chirpier and more energetic throughout the day.

 Vegans are deficient in multiple nutrients that come from animal-derived foods.
 This includes vitamin B12, vitamin D, iron, calcium, omega-3 fatty acids, and zinc.
 These help the body by promoting healthier blood oxygen supply, strong bones, and better heart function.

 For example, unless taking supplements, vitamin B12 can only be found in meats and animal-derived products – there is no reliable plant-based source of vitamin B12.

-Vegan meals may contain certain amounts of iron, calcium, zinc, and other nutrients, but they will be significantly lower compared to omnivores and lacto-ovo vegetarians.
+Vegan meals may contain a good amount of iron, calcium, zinc, and other nutrients, but they will be significantly lower compared to omnivores.

 7 Ingredients to Look For in Vegan Multivitamins